nikhilk/proto-api-frontend/README.md

 - The user is always browsing to the frontend server, i.e. the URL shown in the browser's addressbar always refers to the frontend server.
-- The user only signs in once, i.e. when browsing to the frontend server.
+- The user needs to sign in once, i.e. when browsing to the frontend server.
 - The pages can make API requests directly to the API server, without needing an intermediate proxy, so as to avoid latency, load of long-lived connections on the shared frontend server, and bandwidth consumption by the frontend.